Hendahl/react-ts-hooks-state-management-alternatives/README.md

 ## Note:

-This is a demo with several state solutions in the same App, which means that structures are not optimal in all parts and deviations from common patterns exist.
-But on the other hand, you probably won't combine Redux and MobX in this way (yes I Know about Mobdux :).
-There is even a branch for each alternative with a more optimized structure.
+This is a demo with several state solutions in the same App, which means that structures are not optimal in all parts, duplicated code and deviations from common patterns exists.

 ## Alternatives: